panagiac/weatherApp/README.md

 # WeatherApp
+This is a simple application that shows the weather of a city.
+It is also possible to view a forecast for the next 5 days.

-A Demo app by Giacomo Panattoni (panagiac@protonmail.com)
+by Giacomo Panattoni (panagiac@protonmail.com)
 ### What's Inside
 - 100% Kotlin
 - Clean Architecture (with an extra layer to the cake!)